 Food and wine pairings

-Enjoy with spit-roasted lamb, white pudding with port, a cut of beef with truffled mashed potatoes...
+Enjoy it with spit-roasted lamb, white blood sausage with port, a cut of beef, and truffle-infused mashed potatoes...

 Robert Parker - Wine Advocate

-The Viña Bosconia Gran Reserva 2004 is very open, expressive, and aromatic as soon as it is poured into the glass, while the Tondonia took a while to open up.
-The nose is very elegant and, although it contains less Garnacha than the Tondonia, it has more, a little heady with notes of cherries in liqueur and iodine (think Rayas).
-It has an elegant texture, very fine tannins and spicy flavors, and is persistent and powerful while maintaining balance and freshness.
-The Bosconia vineyard is a cooler vineyard that produces cooler wines; the grapes were picked quite late, from October 20, later than those from the Tondonia vineyard.
+The 2004 Viña Bosconia Gran Reserva is very open, expressive, and aromatic the moment it’s poured into the glass, whereas the Tondonia took some time to open up.
+The nose is very elegant, and although it contains less Garnacha than the Tondonia, it has more of it—slightly heady, with notes of cherries in liqueur and iodine (think Rayas).
+It has an elegant texture, very fine tannins, and lively flavors, and it is persistent and powerful while maintaining balance and freshness.
+The Bosconia vineyard is a cooler vineyard that produces fresher wines; the grapes were harvested fairly late, starting on October 20, later than those from the Tondonia vineyard.
 Only 6,000 bottles were produced.
 It was bottled in March 2019.
-Some of these vintages have benefited from much longer aging, but not necessarily all in barrels, as the wines have also spent time in old oak vats.
-2024-2040
+Some of these vintages benefited from much longer aging, though not necessarily entirely in barrels, as the wines also spent time in old oak vats.
+2024–2040

 Vinous